shreejanjoshi/lerning-with-mySQL/README.md

 ==> in html we can show data.
 Data is in array so we have to loop.

 #### login_update

-- made a form
-- to change data made a input id
-- to many code in one place so I made new database.php file.
-This file will connect to MySQL
+Made a form to change data in MySQL.
+Create input id to know which data to change.
+To many code in one place so I made new database.php file.
+This file will connect to MySQL.
+##### CODE TO REMEMBER (variable can be changed)
+- $query = "UPDATE users SET username = '$username', password = '$password' WHERE id = '$id'";
+==> it will update username from value variable username and so on